Westerplatte: Resort

-The transit depot
+Transit depot

 Following the reestablishment of Polish independence in the aftermath of World War I, much of the surrounding region became a part of the Second Polish Republic.
 The city of Danzig (present day Gdańsk), a historically important port city, at that time predominantly ethnically German, became an independent city state, the Free City of Danzig.
 The Free City was nominally run by the League of Nations, but over time became increasingly allied with Germany.

 In 1921, the League of Nations granted Poland the right to install an ammunition depot near Gdańsk, and station a garrison there.
 Despite some objections from the Free City, this right was confirmed in 1925, where the location was agreed on with the choice of Westerplatte.
 Westerplatte was primarily separated from the New Port of the Free City of Danzig by the harbour channel, with only a small pier connecting them to the mainland; the Polish-held part of the Westerplatte was separated from the territory of Danzig by a brick wall.
 The depot was completed in November 1925 and became operational in January 1926.
 The Polish garrison's size was set at 88 soldiers, and Poland was not allowed to construct fortifications.

-On 6 March 1933, in what became known as the Westernmost incident (or crisis), the Polish government landed a marine battalion, briefly strengthening the outpost to about 200 men.
+On 6 March 1933, in what became known as the westernmost incident (or crisis), the Polish government landed a marine battalion, briefly strengthening the outpost to about 200 men.
 This was done to demonstrate the Polish resolve to defend the outpost in response to recent comments by German politicians and media figures about the need of border adjustment and Poland and France were secretly discussing preventive war against Germany; on a local level this was also done to put pressure on the Danzig government which was trying to renounce prior agreement on shared Danzig-Polish control over harbor police and take sole control of that unit.
 Polish troops were withdrawn by 16 March, after protests from the League, Danzig and Germany, in exchange for Danzig withdrawing its objections to the harbor police agreement.
 According to another source, on 14 March 1933 the League did authorize Poland to strengthen the garrison.

 Over the years, the Poles also constructed clandestine fortifications.
 These were not very impressive: there were no real bunkers or tunnels, but only five small concrete outposts (guardhouses) hidden in the peninsula's forest and a large barracks prepared for defence, supported by a network of field fortifications such as trenches and barricades.
 Several of the buildings were reinforced with concrete.
 With tensions rising, in early 1939, the garrison was placed on alert.